Fact-checked

 Portal and intrahepatic vasodilators

-Smooth muscles of the portal vein contain beta 1- adrenoreceptors.
-Probably, the portositem collaterals have already been maximally expanded, the muscular layer in them is poorly developed.
-They are weaker than large veins, they respond to vasodilating stimuli.
-A significant reduction in the vessels of the portal system causes serotonin, acting through S2-receptors.
-The sensitivity of collaterals to serotonin can be increased.
-The serotonin inhibitor ketanserin causes a decrease in portal pressure with cirrhosis.
-Its wide use as an antihypertensive drug is prevented by side effects, including encephalopathy.
+Smooth muscles of the portal vein contain beta 1 -adrenoreceptors.
+Probably, the portosystemic collaterals are already maximally dilated, the muscular layer in them is poorly developed.
+They react to vasodilator stimuli less strongly than large veins.
+Serotonin causes significant contraction of the vessels of the portal system, acting through S2 receptors.
+The sensitivity of collaterals to serotonin may be increased.
+The serotonin inhibitor ketanserin causes a decrease in portal pressure in cirrhosis.
+Its wide use as an antihypertensive drug is hampered by side effects, including encephalopathy.

-With cirrhosis of the liver, it is also possible to influence the tone of the muscles of the venous wall.
-On an isolated perfused liver it was shown that an increase in vascular resistance in the portal vein can be reduced by vasodilators, including prostaglandin E 1 and isoprenaline.
-Apparently, their action is directed to contractile myofibroblasts.
-Decrease in portal pressure is possible when taking nitroglycerin, 5-isosorbide dinitrate or mononitrate and is probably due to systemic vasodilation.
-In addition, these drugs cause a slight decrease in intrahepatic resistance in the isolated liver and in cirrhosis.
+In liver cirrhosis, the tone of the muscles of the venous wall can also be affected.
+In isolated perfused liver, it has been shown that the increase in vascular resistance in the portal vein can be reduced by vasodilators, including prostaglandin E 1 and isoprenaline.
+Apparently, their action is directed at contractile myofibroblasts.
+A decrease in portal pressure is possible with nitroglycerin, 5-isosorbide dinitrate or mononitrate and is probably due to systemic vasodilation.
+In addition, these drugs cause a slight decrease in intrahepatic resistance in isolated liver and in cirrhosis.

-The relationship between cardiac output, system resistance and blood flow and portal resistance and blood flow is not easy to assess.
-Between the hepatic arterial blood flow and the portal blood flow there are reciprocal relationships - an increase in one entails a decrease in the other.
+The relationships among cardiac output, systemic resistance and flow, and portal resistance and flow are not easy to assess.
+There is a reciprocal relationship between hepatic arterial flow and portal flow - an increase in one causes a decrease in the other.

-In the future, more appropriate drugs for the treatment of portal hypertension can be expected.
+In the future, more suitable drugs for the treatment of portal hypertension can be expected.